 There is a wide variety of approaches to the surgical treatment of flatfoot.
 (3) Your flatfoot reconstruction surgery will be tailored to the type of flatfoot you have.

-For severe flatfoot and significant deformity, the fusion of joints may be necessary.
-The goal of this surgery is to limit motion in your joints.
-The idea is no motion, no pain.
+- For severe flatfoot and significant deformity, fusion of joints (4) may be necessary.

 Recovery usually takes 6–12 weeks.
 You will not be able to bear weight or walk on the foot during this time.